MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 - A **released product** is a product that's released for sale or production in a specific legal entity.
 It's created by copying the product master record and making any necessary modifications, such as changing the pricing or other attributes.
 Released products are used to manage product versions and track changes over time, and are linked to specific sales orders, purchase orders, and production runs.

 You can add products to a [product catalog](/dynamics365/sales/set-up-product-catalog-walkthrough) in Dynamics 365 Sales and [register products as inventory items](/dynamics365/business-central/inventory-how-register-new-items) in Dynamics 365 Business Central.

+### Product and price lists

+Catalogs of available products/services with assigned prices.
+Used to add items to quotes.

 ### Product category